Blue checking accounts icon

 Don't wait ... insulate

 Determine whether the amount of insulation in your ceilings and walls is sufficient.
 Your attic door should be insulated and close tightly.
 For walls, make a small hole in a closet or other inconspicuous place and probe into the wall with a screwdriver—the area should be completely filled with insulation.
 If you need more insulation, one of the most common ways to get more installed is to have it blown in.
 If you’re a true do-it-yourselfer, most home-improvement stores have rental blower units on hand.
 For the rest of us, hiring a professional is more optimal.
-The average cost to have your house re-insulated is $1,524.
+The average cost to have your house re-insulated is about $1,800, but this can vary widely.

 Systems check

 Efficient heating and cooling systems can save you frustration as well as money.
 Make sure ducts and pipes are insulated properly, and have your equipment inspected and cleaned by a professional each year.
-Annual checkups involve ensuring connections are properly tightened, parts are lubricated, and coils are cleaned; even better, these tune-ups can help you potentially avoid replacing your furnace, which can set you back between $2,000 and $8,000.
+Annual checkups involve ensuring connections are properly tightened, parts are lubricated, and coils are cleaned; even better, these tune-ups can help you potentially avoid replacing your furnace, which, on average, can set you back nearly $5,000.
 And don’t forget the filters.
 For forced-air furnaces, filters should be replaced as soon as they’re dirty, or every 30 to 60 days.

 Let there be (efficient) light